Umbaji/Yodi/README.md

 ## Project Contents
 This project contains the following files:
 - yodi.py: The main Python script where the model is defined and used for prediction.
+- umini_speech : The 8 words Ewè speech dataset constructed by Umbaji.

 ## How to Run
 Clone the repo (if installing via git):